ersteller/pySerial2AVR/README.txt

-This project has the goal to manipulate input and output pins of avr devices over serial interface, allowing python scripts to set and get io states of the device. source for io change is a file creation and the output is set after an algorithm evaluating the file content. it is possible to change io on the fly with a terminal input according to the protocol
+This project has the goal to manipulate input and output pins of avr devices over serial interface, allowing python scripts to set and get io states of the device.

+it is possible to change io manually in realtime with a terminal input according to the protocol.

+There are some functions to manipulate the PWM module.
+PWM controll gui uses these functions. this allows for microstepping a bldc-motor.

+TODO: problem is rather large minimum pulse width resulting from pin level calculation in isr

 it consists of
 - terminal class: 	handling the communication with the device for python scripts